qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

     {
       within
       {
-        PrepareUniformSuperposition(TableLength,LittleEndian(Register)); // Create Uniform Superposition of all indices
+        // Create Uniform Superposition of all indices PrepareUniformSuperposition(TableLength, LittleEndian(Register));

         let Marker = Register[RandomIndex]; // Grab the qubit in the RandomIndex and set it aside